Service integration and management: IT capabilities

 A conscious and systematic implementation of these capabilities should contribute to the effectiveness of multi-sourcing engagements and overall multi-sourcing success.

-Issues, Benefits and SIAM Implementation Challenges
+Issues, benefits, and implementation challenges

-When services are provided by myriad teams or suppliers, ensuring seamless service delivery to the business or organization being served presents a challenge.
-To sustain the benefits, strong operational and commercial governance are essential.
+When services are provided by multiple teams or suppliers, coordinating delivery to the organization can be challenging.
+Effective operational and commercial governance is considered important for maintaining consistent service outcomes.

 According to research, service integration and management needs to address and overcome four key issues: